 The Yes Brain, in contrast, emerges from different circuits in the brain that become activated and lead to receptivity rather than reactivity…As a result…we feel much more capable of addressing challenges in a strong, clear, and flexible way.
 In this Yes Brain state we open ourselves to a sense of equanimity and harmony, allowing us to absorb, assimilate, and learn new information.Pg.
 4 The Yes Brain: How to Cultivate Courage, Curiosity, and Resilience in your Child,

-Being a “Yes Family” isn’t about giving up healthy limits and respectful boundaries, but it is about being a happy family — being open, being flexible, and connecting with each other.
+Saying “Yes” isn’t about giving up healthy limits and respectful boundaries, but it is about being a happy family — being open, being flexible, and connecting with each other.
+Being receptive to connection.

 Hearing what the members of your family are really saying.
 Responding to them, not simply reacting.
 Children in this kind of family will develop these skills as well.
 Negative self-talk will reduce and curiosity and resiliency will increase.